Kabbalah: Contemporary study

-Teaching of classic esoteric kabbalah texts and practice remained traditional until recent times, passed on in Judaism from master to disciple, or studied by leading rabbinic scholars.
+The teaching of classical, esoteric Kabbalistic texts and practices remained traditional until recent times, passed on in Judaism from master to disciple or studied by leading rabbinic scholars.
 This changed in the 20th century, through conscious reform and the secular openness of knowledge.
-In contemporary times kabbalah is studied in four very different, though sometimes overlapping, ways.
+In contemporary times, Kabbalah is studied in four very different, though sometimes overlapping, ways.

-The traditional method, employed among Jews since the 16th century, continues in learned study circles.
-Its prerequisite is to either be born Jewish or be a convert and to join a group of kabbalists under the tutelage of a rabbi, since the 18th century more likely a Hasidic one, though others exist among Sephardi-Mizrachi, and Lithuanian rabbinic scholars.
-Beyond elite, historical esoteric kabbalah, the public-communally studied texts of Hasidic thought explain kabbalistic concepts for wide spiritual application, through their own concern with popular psychological perception of Divine Panentheism.
+The traditional Jewish method, used since the 16th century in study circles, requires being born Jewish or converting, then joining a group of Kabbalists under a rabbi—often Hasidic since the 18th century, though others exist among Sephardi-Mizrachi and Lithuanian scholars.
+Besides elite Kabbalah, Hasidic texts explain Kabbalistic ideas for broad spiritual use, focusing on the psychological perception of panentheism.

-A second, new universalist form, is the method of modern-style Jewish organisations and writers, who seek to disseminate kabbalah to every man, woman and child regardless of race or class, especially since the Western interest in mysticism from the 1960s.
-These derive from various cross-denominational Jewish interests in kabbalah, and range from considered theology to popularised forms that often adopt New Age terminology and beliefs for wider communication.
-These groups highlight or interpret kabbalah through non-particularist, universalist aspects.
+A second, new universalist form is the method of modern-style Jewish organisations and writers, who seek to disseminate Kabbalah to individuals regardless of race or class, especially since the rise of Western interest in mysticism in the 1960s.
+These derive from various cross-denominational Jewish interests in Kabbalah and range from considered theology to popularised forms that often adopt New Age terminology and beliefs for wider communication.
+These groups highlight or interpret Kabbalah through non-particularist, universalist aspects.

-A third way is non-Jewish organisations, mystery schools, initiation bodies, fraternities and secret societies, the most popular of which are Freemasonry, Rosicrucianism and the Golden Dawn, although hundreds of similar societies claim a kabbalistic lineage.
-These derive from syncretic combinations of Jewish kabbalah with Christian, occultist or contemporary New Age spirituality.
+A third way is non-Jewish organisations, mystery schools, initiation bodies, fraternities and secret societies, the most popular of which are Freemasonry, Rosicrucianism and the Hermetic Order of the Golden Dawn, although hundreds of similar societies claim a Kabbalistic lineage.
+These derive from religious syncretism between Jewish Kabbalah and Christian, occultist, or contemporary New Age spirituality.
 As a separate spiritual tradition in Western esotericism since the Renaissance, with different aims from its Jewish origin, the non-Jewish traditions differ significantly and do not give an accurate representation of the Jewish spiritual understanding (or vice versa).

 Fourthly, since the mid-20th century, historical-critical scholarly investigation of all eras of Jewish mysticism has flourished into an established department of university Jewish studies.
-Where the first academic historians of Judaism in the 19th century opposed and marginalised kabbalah, Gershom Scholem and his successors repositioned the historiography of Jewish mysticism as a central, vital component of Judaic renewal through history.
+While the first academic historians of Judaism in the 19th century opposed and marginalized Kabbalah, Gershom Scholem and his successors repositioned the historiography of Jewish mysticism as a central, vital component of Judaic renewal throughout history.
 Cross-disciplinary academic revisions of Scholem's and others' theories are regularly published for a wide readership.